The Cultural Roots of Democratic Backsliding

 Synopsis

-In cases of progressive democratization, authoritarian regimes are conventionally expected to be more vulnerable to challenge from below, and even breakdown, where ordinary citizens mobilize to demand democracy, freedom, and human rights, in cases such as mass protests organized in Iran, Hong Kong, and Mexico.
+In cases of progressive democratization, authoritarian regimes are expected to be more vulnerable to insurrection from below, and even breakdown, where ordinary citizens mobilize to demand democracy, freedom, and human rights.
+But state repression can deter popular protests and derail regime change.

-Cases of democratic backsliding involve reverse types of non-congruent cases, however, including states with formal democratic constitutions, but where informal norms of governance buttressing these institutions have gradually eroded shared among elites and citizens, facilitating elected strongman leaders and elites to engage in executive aggrandizement.
+Cases of democratic backsliding involve reverse cases where states have formal democratic constitutions, but informal governance norms have gradually eroded among elites and citizens, loosening constraints the abuse of executive powers by strongman leaders.

 In Praise of Skepticism: Trust but Verify